Ising model and s-embeddings of planar graphs: Convergence of the FK-Dobrushin observable

 Note that we now work with \emph{continuous} harmonic functions, which are determined by their boundary values in a very stable way.
-By construction of the function~$H_{F^\delta}$ (see~\eqref{eq:HF-def}), its gradient is bounded by~$|F^\delta|^2$.
-Under assumption~\Unif, it is easy to see from Corollary~\ref{cor:circuits} that
+By construction of the function~$H_{F^\delta}$ (see~\eqref{eq:HF-def}), its gradient is bounded by~$|F^\delta|^2$. {Passing to the random cluster (or Fortuin--Kasteleyn) representation of the Ising model it is easy to see from Corollary~\ref{cor:circuits} that for each dual vertex~$v^\bullet\in G^\bullet=G^{\bullet,\delta}$ we have